Mshardul/Documentations/Others/interview_prep - Techno Leadership Round.md

         - walked the team through containerizing a small app and deploying it to a local Kubernetes cluster.
     - helped demystify the tools and got everyone comfortable with the basics.

+# Strengths

+## What are some of your strengths?

+### Technical
+- **System Design and Scalability Thinking**: eg using AWS DynamoDB over a SQL database for the most load-intensive parts of the system.
+- **Cross-Functional Collaboration**: eg collaborating with Ops and Finanace Teams for Payments Integration.
+- **Quick and Learned Decision Making**: eg using Step Functions when emails were being marked as spam.
+- **Driving Engineering Best Practices**: eg introducing PR Templates, GitLab CI/CD, code review guidelines across teams
+- **Proper Documentation**: eg creating a clear documentation for the new architecture.

+### Leadership
+- **Mentorship and Team Building**: eg Mentoring a junior developer into integration of Test Cases.
+- **Effective Communication**: eg highlighting positive outcomes and addressing team concerns.
+- **Leadership Strategy**: eg using a microservices-based architecture and leveraging cloud scalability.

+# Weeknesses

+## What are some of your weaknesses?

+- **Over-Engineering Early**: For the Brand-facing app, prematurely added too many abstraction layers for “future use,” which made onboarding harder.
+    - **Fix**: Now you prioritize simplicity in early versions and only refactor once patterns emerge.
+- **Not Delegating Enough Initially**: You tried to handle both architecture and implementation early in a project at GE, which slowed progress.
+    - **Fix**: Now you prioritize simplicity in early versions and only refactor once patterns emerge.
+- **Underestimating the Time for Documentation**: Post-launch, the absence of internal documentation slowed onboarding of new developers.
+    - **Fix**: You now block time for docs in every sprint and assign it like any other deliverable.

+# Challenges Faced

+## What challenges did you face in your career? and how did you overcome them?

+- **Vendor-Specific Payment Failures**: Tabby’s sandbox didn’t behave like production, causing failed callbacks post-launch.
+    - **Fix**: Set up a mock API layer to simulate vendor behavior and added health-check retries.
+- **Slow CI/CD Adoption**: Developers were reluctant to use GitLab CI/CD pipelines.
+    - **Fix**: Demo-ed a POC to display the benefits of CI/CD and got everyone on board.
+- **Ambiguous Requirements from Stakeholders**:  A stakeholder kept changing scope for the AI-driven QC project.
+    - **Fix**: Created a fixed scope doc with checkpoints and used OKRs to anchor decisions.

+# Conflicts

+## Were there any instances of Conflicts between two teammates?
+How did you resolve them?

+- **Frontend vs Backend Integration Delay**: The frontend team was blocked waiting on backend APIs.
+    - **Fix**: Introduced an API contracts (using Swagger and Confluence) upfront and scheduled early alignment syncs.
+- **Code Ownership Dispute**: Two developers argued over a feature ownership.
+    - **Fix**: held a 1:1 with both, then redefined module ownership based on prior contributions and future goals.
+- **Disagreement on Tech Stack Choice**: Two developers disagreed on which tech stack to use.
+    - **Fix**: Facilitated a discussion, compared metrics (learning curve, ecosystem), and let team vote post POC review.

+## Strong Conflicts among team members

+### Architecture Disagreement During Refactor
+- During the refactor of a backend service, two senior engineers on my team had fundamentally different views:
+    - One advocated for using **event-driven architecture with Kafka** to decouple services.
+    - The other strongly preferred keeping the **current REST-based synchronous design**, fearing increased complexity and ops overhead.
+- **Handling**
+    - **One-on-One Listening**: spoke to both individuals separately — not to judge, but to deeply understand their reasoning
+    - **Short-Term vs Long-Term Vision Split**: While it was easy to continue with REST for now, but probably later on we needed to switch to event-driven architecture for scalability.
+- **Solution**
+    - Based on current requirement; Going on with the current design for now, and switching to Kafka after 6 months.

+### Code Ownership vs Delivery Velocity
+- During a tight release window, one of the mid-level engineers bypassed the usual code review process and merged a major backend change into the main branch.
+He justified it by saying: “It’s my module, I know what I’m doing — code review will just delay things.”
+- A senior engineer on the team objected strongly — saying this set a bad precedent and violated our team ownership and peer review culture.
+- **Handling**
+    - **Clarified the Real Issue**: This wasn’t just about a merge — it was about boundaries and expectations.
+        - The mid-level dev felt ownership pressure due to delivery timelines and took shortcuts.
+        - The senior felt disrespected and worried that our review rigor was being eroded.
+        - **Situation Reframing**: Not a people problem — a process weakness under pressure.
+    - **Created Guardrails + Compromise**
+        - A mandatory 1-review rule even during crunches (reduced from 2 temporarily).
+        - A new “critical PR fast track” label — that allowed devs to signal when they needed rapid reviews, so others could prioritize.

 # Team Culture
 - **Detailed PRs**